py-bootcamp/learn-python-with-tdd/lists.md

 ## Refactor

-Our tests have some repeated code around assertion again, let's extract that into a function
+Our tests have some repeated code, let's use `parametrize` again

 ```python
 @pytest.mark.parametrize(